If you are in Canada, click here to purchase Embracing Schizophrenia locally and directly from me.

 My book includes reflections from my friends and family because I know mental illness affects everyone – my experience not only affected me, but everyone around me.
 These contributions offer insight for those supporting someone experiencing mental illness and may help anyone who feels alone in their illness understand that they are never truly alone.

-I will contribute some proceeds from the sale of the book to meaningful and honest work on the mental health system, mental health awareness and advocacy, and improving mental health in education.
+With the net proceeds from the sale of the book, I plan to contribute to meaningful and honest work on the mental health system, mental health awareness and advocacy, and improving mental health in education.

+The lotus means so much to me in my life and in writing this book.
 The lotus is a sacred plant with deep meaning, sometimes seen as a symbol of awakening.
 Every morning the flower re-blooms from the murky water.
 The lotus reminds me that every day you can re-emerge beautifully from the darkness into the sunlight.
+And always remember, every day is a chance to start over.